Six Flags Over Georgia

-Six Flags Over Georgia is a 290 acre amusement park in Mableton, Georgia, United States.
+Six Flags Over Georgia is a 290 acre amusement park in Austell, Georgia, United States.
 Opened in 1967, it is the second park in the Six Flags chain following the original Six Flags Over Texas, which opened in 1961.

 Six Flags Over Georgia is one of three parks in the Six Flags chain to have been founded by Angus G. Wynne.
 As with other Six Flags parks, it features themes from the Warner Bros.
 Entertainment library, including characters from Looney Tunes and DC Comics.

 History

 Development

 The Georgia Cyclone, opened in 1990.